We want to help you make the right choice.

 If you'd like a one-on-one visit or phone call, please get in touch with department chair Effie Klein, email@example.com.
 For more information about Journalism at Langara, please visit our Facebook page, where students and grads post information about journalism issues, about jobs, and about life.

-Effie has worked in newsrooms (BCTV, CKVU, Global and CTV) since 1987 as an editor, associate producer and feature producer.
-Since 1994, she has produced and directed a number of documentaries.
-As owner of her own production company, Effie writes, shoots and edit film.
+Effie has worked in television newsrooms (BCTV, CKVU, Global and CTV) since 1987 as an editor, associate producer, documentary writer/producer, and online content producer.
+She has received awards for some her documentaries and some of her editing work, the most recent of which include an RTDNA in 2012 and a Webster in 2018.
 She previously taught journalism at BCIT.

 Peg Fong is the Vancouver correspondent for the Economist Magazine and was formerly a staff reporter at three of the largest daily newspapers in Canada, most recently as the western bureau chief for the Toronto Star.
 She was a reporter at the Globe and Mail and the Vancouver Sun and the CBC in Vancouver.
 She co-founded two news site www.critterfiles.com and www.vacay.ca and www.vacaynetwork.com

 Kim is an award-winning reporter for The Vancouver Sun, where she has worked since 1984.
 She currently covers gangs and organized crime and runs the popular anti-gang blog The Real Scoop.
 Kim has covered the biggest criminal cases in B.C. history from the Air India bombing to serial killer Robert Pickton to the Surrey Six gangland slaying.
 Her work over the years has taken her to wars in Afghanistan, Pakistan and Central America and repeatedly to northern India to investigate the Air India bombing.
 Her book on the bombing, “Loss of Faith: How the Air India Bombers Got Away with Murder,” won the Dafoe Book Prize and was a finalist for the Shaughnessy Cohen Prize and the Edna Staebler Award.
 Kim graduated from the University of Western Ontario’s journalism program after completing her undergraduate degree at the University of Victoria.